Frxhb/youtubedl_script/README.md

 ## System requirements?
 Right now I tested this script with [Ubuntu 20.04.3 LTS](https://releases.ubuntu.com/20.04/) and [Debian 10](https://www.debian.org/index.de.html)

 In order to run this script, few programs are needed.
-You can see it in preparation.
+You can see it in [PREPARATION](#Preparation).

 ## Preparation